hashicorp/terraform-provider-aws/website/docs/r/route53_resolver_endpoint.html.markdown

 * `id` - The ID of the Route 53 Resolver endpoint.
 * `arn` - The ARN of the Route 53 Resolver endpoint.
 * `host_vpc_id` - The ID of the VPC that you want to create the resolver endpoint in.
+* `ip_address` - Map containing IP addresses and subnets for the resolver.

 ## Timeouts